jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 1. Change configure.ac to reflect the new version number and commit:
     **git commit -sm "wacom VERSION" configure.ac** You *must not* have uncommitted changes when releasing a new version.
+2. Tag the module: '''git tag -m "xf86-input-wacom VERSION" -s xf86-input-wacom-VERSION
-2. Run **autoreconf -iv** or **autogen.sh**, build and install the driver.
+3. Run **autoreconf -iv** or **autogen.sh**, build and install the driver.
 Verify that the new version shows in the Xorg.log.
-3. Run **make distcheck**.
+4. Run **make distcheck**.
 Verify the name of the tarball (xf86-input-wacom-VERSION.tar.bz2).
-If make distcheck fails, reset with **git reset --hard HEAD~1** and resolve the bugs first.
+If make distcheck fails, delete the tag with **git tag -d xf86-input-wacom-VERSION**, reset with **git reset --hard HEAD~1** and resolve the bugs first.
-4. Tag the module: '''git tag -m "xf86-input-wacom VERSION" -s xf86-input-wacom-VERSION
 5. Push to the remote: **git push origin master**
 6. Run the release script: **sh release.sh**.
 This script will push the tag and upload the tarball to the remote.